mckennapsean/dissertation/content/02-background.md

 visualization designers, such as knowing what design stage they are in, what kinds of methods to employ, or the specific artifacts and decisions they should make.
-The design activity framework is largely inspired by the nine-stage framework but with a focus on providing more actionable guidance for visualization designers that is not currently available within the nine-stage framework and linking to design decisions to support justifiability.
+The design activity framework is largely inspired by the nine-stage framework but focuses on providing more actionable guidance for visualization designers, which is not currently available within the nine-stage framework, and linking to design decisions to support justifiability.